 Living in a clean and safe community with access to opportunities for employment, education, and transportation are key to promoting individual and community well-being—yet not all individuals have equal access to these resources.
 In this blog, EcoBlock communications assistant Anna Haefele discusses the concept of environmental justice within the context of Oakland, highlighting historical challenges and future opportunities to advance social equity and improve quality of life for communities.

-The Aardehuizen Project is a community microgrid serving 23 homes in Olst, Netherlands. few other ecovillages around the globe that have been built at a scale as successful as the Aardehuizen.
-In this blog, Erin Yu highlights why Olst become the ideal location for a sustainable community and highlights several factors critical to the community’s success.
+The Aardehuizen Project is a community microgrid serving 23 homes in Olst, Netherlands.
+Few other ecovillages around the globe have been built at a scale as successful as the Aardehuizen.
+In this blog, Erin Yu highlights why Olst became the ideal location for a sustainable community and highlights several factors critical to the community’s success.

 Urban beautification and community gardening are making the City of Oakland cleaner, greener, and more beautiful.
 While planting trees, flowers, and other greenery help provide shade, improve air quality, and increase access to local food, it can also bring people together to share knowledge and build meaningful relationships.
 Read on to learn about some of Oakland’s exciting urban beautification and gardening projects.